scala-steward/connect-rpc-scala/README.md

 - [ ] Support configurable timeouts
 - [ ] Support non-unary (streaming) methods

+### Is it production-ready?

+Public APIs on the [dosh.at](https://dosh.at) website are implemented with it, you can open Web Inspector and see the requests being made to the server (private APIs are just straight GRPC communication).

+Connect RPC conformance tests are run on every commit.
+The library is not a web-server or proxy, it uses `http4s` as a server implementation, and it uses official `GRPC-inprocess` bridge to communicate with the GRPC services.
+JSON ↔ Protobuf conversions are done using the `scalapb-json4s` library.

+What the library does is just puts it all together, exposing HTTP routes, where it parses JSON to case classes, resolves particular GRPC endpoint and calls it.

+### Performance

+Performance is not a primary goal of the library, but it is designed to be efficient.

+There is no additional serialization/deserialization overhead, after JSON messages are parsed to case classes they aren’t serialized to protobuf anymore:
+GRPC bridge has some built-in optimizations to avoid unnecessary serialization-deserialization of the data.
+Headers are converted between `http4s` and `grpc-java` types, but it is a very lightweight operation.

+If performance is a concern, it is recommended to switch to Protobuf messages, as it is more efficient: JSON messages are larger and slower to parse.
+Protobuf messages are supported by the protocol and the library itself (it's a 1-line switch, `useBinaryMessages` option in TypeScript client).
+ScalaPB will do decoding/encoding in this case.

+GRPC Transcoding is a little bit less optimal, since some additional JSON manipulations are done:

+* `a.b.c` fields are converted to `a: { b: { c: ... } }` json-objects when they’re used in path and query parameters
+* fields from POST-body, query and path parameters are merged into a single JSON object (I have doubts most APIs use all of them at once, so it is not a big deal)

+Consider that normally you would use this library only once, where request lands on the server, and then you would communicate with the internal services using GRPC.
+And it should be compared with using a separate proxy (Envoy or GRPC Gateway) for the same purpose, which is one more hop, and needs protobuf files.

 ### Thanks

 The library is inspired and takes some ideas from the [grpc-json-bridge](https://github.com/avast/grpc-json-bridge).